The Less Intelligent the Elements, the More Intelligent the Whole. Or, Possibly Not?

+As mentioned above, the basic Wilensky and Reisman's model does not support $E_3$.
+Suppose that predators and preys devise a reproductive strategy which, in their intentions, should be able to keep the system at $E_3$.
+With a slight departure from pure KISS, they may imagine that a flexible and adaptive strategy based on some negative feedback may generate co-existence.
+For instance, in order not to be either too many when the other species shrinks, or too few when the other species thrives, either predators, or preys, or both of them may decide to bind their reproduction to the other species's success:

-\begin{enumerate}[label=(\roman*)] \item Sheep gather in flocks in order to be less vulnerable to wolves' attacks. \item Wolves may wisely decide to reproduce proportionally to the fraction of sheeps or, alternatively, sheeps may decide to reproduce proportionally to the fraction of wolves \end{enumerate}
+\begin{enumerate} \item Predators reproduce proportionally to the fraction of preys. \item Preys reproduce proportionally to the fraction of predators. \item Predators reproduce proportionally to the fraction of preys and preys reproduce proportionally to the fraction of predators. \end{enumerate}